rodneyknaap/ZX81-CPLD-V1/README.md

 So after debugging the timing, I was able to run the CPLD based ZX81 computer from the Dn databus only, and this frees up 8 more pins to be able to put these to good use for other functions for expanding the ZX81 computer.
 What I did was first to have the CPLD on both the Dn and Dn' bus, and then moving sections onto the Dn bus only, and solving the problems which were then occurring as described above.
 I did some tweaking of the serial video stream sync logic to line up the vertical lines a bit more straight, but for now I will wait with these kind of modifications when I have a decent PCB made so we will have the real impedance of all the traces and logic, and then I will look at what needs some tweaking in the CPLD, if any.

-One of the future goals of this recent ZX81 work may become to be able to run CP/M in some form on this computer.
-So we will need to be able to juggle the memory decoding around in order to exchange ROM for RAM and start CP/M. I am not a programmer(yet) so I will need to look into how we can load and run CP/M. Of course, running in memory is one thing, however doing more such as CP/M DOS operations on a harddisk or floppy drive, interacting with the user etc will require some form of console.
-Right now it's just an idea which I am looking into.
-CP/M will be better if we have more RAM available so I may look into some bank switching logic.
-This may require some register TTL IC since the CPLD is not great in terms of how many register bits you can store inside it.
+One of the next goals of this recent ZX81 work is to be able to run CP/M on this computer as an operating system.
+So we will need to be able to juggle the memory decoding around in order to exchange ROM for RAM and start CP/M. I am not a programmer(yet) so I will need to look into how we can load and run CP/M. Of course, running in memory is one thing, however doing more such as CP/M DOS operations on a harddisk or floppy drive, interacting with the user etc will require a console.
+CP/M will be better if we have more RAM available so bank switching logic needs to be included.
+This require some external TTL IC registers since the CPLD is not great in terms of how many register bits you can store inside it.

-Right now I have some ATF1508AS CPLDs so I will use these to base this project on.
-Probably I will directly solder the chip on the PCB for stability reasons.
+I have some ATF1508AS CPLD chips so this project is based on this CPLD type.
+We will directly solder the chip on the PCB for stability reasons.
 Sockets are really not so great for any computer because they are likely to introduce contact based malfunctions especially if we only can obtain low quality stuff these days.

-So the basic computer is done and now I will look around what I will include additionally.
-Only making a ZX81 type computer is a bit limited so I will look at other things to integrate.
-I will also look at Wilf's other ideas such as the extended character set logic, which I will test shortly.
-I will need to look into how this is done in the ROM or user program, and test this out.
-And one of my follow up ideas will be to design a complete ZX97 computer according to Wilfs original idea in the 1990s years.

-Regarding this project, I will start a draft PCB design and put everything on the board, just to be able to judge how much space will be available for integrating some useful expansions and features, or possibly try to make CP/M possible.
-The most useful form of CP/M would be realized if we could integrate ZX81 video generation in some form into CP/M. If someone is able to assist in this regard, please contact me.

 ---------------------------------------------
 Update 26-4-2025 to REV0 quartus project zip: